erin-r-johnson/erin-r-johnson.github.io/_news/01_index.md

 search: true
 ---

+* Our book chapter on Quantitative Crystal Structure Comparison is published online [here](https://link.springer.com/chapter/10.1007/978-981-96-5984-5_9)
+* Congratulations to Grace Sparrow, who was awarded the best poster prize at the Pharmaceutical Powder X-ray Diffraction Symposium (PPXRD-18) in Cambridge.
 * Congratulations to Stephen Dale on his appointment as a Research Assistant Professor in the Department of Materials Science and Engineering at the National University of Singapore.